Canace22/langchain-tools-demo/README.md

 #### Express Components
 - **Sender**: Message input component with support for text entry, uploads, and keyboard shortcuts
+  - Uses Enter to send messages and Shift+Enter for line breaks
+  - Provides visual feedback for loading states and character limits

 #### Confirm Components
 - **ThoughtChain**: Component for displaying AI reasoning process with collapsible steps and code snippets